HaidTf/ProjectPal/README.md

 + Task Tracking:
 Break down user stories into individual tasks and track their progress throughout the sprint.

-+ Progress Monitoring:
-Gain insights into project progress through visualizations and metrics, ensuring transparency and accountability.

 #### Technical Features: